emdgroup/baybe/docs/userguide/campaigns.md

 new_rec = campaign.recommend(batch_quantity=5)
 ```

-## Further specifictation of campaign
+## Further specification of campaign

 Although only a search space and an objective are necessary to create a campaign,
 several other aspects can be changed by the user.